-You may assume that fire drill procedures are in your rearview now that school is over.
+You may assume that fire drill procedures in Malaysia are in your rearview now that school is over.
 However, this is far from the truth.

 Fire drills play an integral role in workplace fire safety regardless of where you work — an office, factory, or retail store.
 Sure, fire extinguishers and alarms are vital, but would your employees know what to do and where to go?